joel-jeremy/externalized-properties/README.md

 }
 ```

-Externalized Properties is capable of converting each item from the `list-of-numbers` property to an integer (provided a converter is registered to convert to an integer).
+Externalized Properties is capable of converting each item from the `list-of-numbers` property to an Integer (provided a converter is registered to convert to an Integer).

 An arbitraty generic type parameter depth is supported.
 For example,